 Like many technologies plastics were a boon when they were first developed.
 However they have quickly become a plastic plague on the environment.

 Plastics were the wonder material of the twentieth century.
 It’s hard to believe that the first true man-made plastic was Bakelite synthesised in 1907, just over a century ago.
 Manufacturers didn’t mass produce plastics, which are synthetic polymers, weren’t mass produced until about the time of the second world war.
-Plastic production quickly escalated from 15 million tons in 1964 to 311 tons in 2014—an increase of more than 2,000 percent – and its still growing.
+Plastic production quickly escalated from 15 million tons in 1964 to 311 million tons in 2014—an increase of more than 2,000 percent – and its still growing.

 The factors that make plastic such a desirable material to use are also what make it so unsustainable.
 Plastics really are the perfect storm of unsustainability.
 The fact that plastic is toxic, non-biodegradable and uses fossil fuels is compounded and amplified by the fact that it is cheap and easy to produce and extremely durable.
 It’s a shameful irony that one of the most durable materials synthesised by humans is the one used commonly in disposable goods, packaging and useless junk.

 Decomposition rates of plastics